scottbw/analytics-udd/udd/student.md

 ## TUTOR_STAFF_ID
 ### Description
-This is the unique identification number for the learner's academic or course year supervisor/ tutor, or alternatively the id of the contact who will be responsible for handling Learning Analytics alerts and notification regarding the student
+This is the unique identification number for the learner's academic or course year supervisor/ tutor, or alternatively the id of the contact who will be responsible for handling Learning Analytics alerts and notification regarding the student.

 ### Purpose
 For notification and alerts purposes for Learning Analytics SSP and other software tools